-The Juniata College Orchestra performs a wide variety of string ensemble and full orchestra music, chosen to develop ensemble playing abilities and musicianship.
-The ensemble, directed by Rebekah O'Brien, consists of over 30 string musicians, all non-music majors.
+The Juniata College Orchestra performs a wide variety of string ensemble and full orchestra music (depending on enrollment levels and student interests), chosen to develop ensemble playing abilities and musicianship.
+The ensemble, directed by Julie Renne, consists of all non-music majors.

-The ensemble rehearses approximartely 100 minutes per week; the first portion dedicated to full orchestra and the remainder to strings-only.
-Each section has an additional 45 minute weekly sectional.
+The ensemble rehearses Wednesdays from 7:30-9:15pm.
 Additional options exist as well, such as our Honors String Quartet (by invitation), our Cello Choir, and other quartets depending on interest.